Back

 Stay involved during UI/UX design

 Common mistakes to avoid: Going to extremes.
-Keeping silence for months is as bad as overmanaging.
+Keeping silent for months is as bad as over-managing.

 Choose a tech stack

 Common mistakes to avoid: Not thinking ahead.
-The technology you employ should be scalable so developers could easily implement new features on top of your MVP.
+The technology you employ should be scalable so developers can easily implement new features on top of your MVP.

 Set KPIs